 This is a typical attitude from high street banks, who will generally not consider 100% of the income from multiple income streams in their calculations.
 Even though they were visibly under the same umbrella of the fitness company, high street banks will generally perceive that it is unsustainable for one individual to run three businesses long term.
 Despite the clear relationship between the three entities, the high-street banks’ tick-box criteria meant my client was unable to progress down this route.

 Fortunately, I have access to a range of lenders who I felt confident would be able to take all of my clients’ income into account.
 I approached a lender I thought would be suitable and outlined the details of my client’s business and income structure.
 I highlighted these businesses existed under the same roof—although they traded under different names, they were essentially three different branches of the same tree.

-I also explained my client’s background in depth; his children were no longer dependent, and he had a clear track record of success which indicated his business would continue to be a solid source of income.
+I also explained my client’s background in depth.
+His children were no longer dependent and he had a clear track record of success.
+This indicated his business would continue to be a solid source of income.
 The lender was happy to proceed on this basis, and I secured terms for my clients for a 5-year fixed rate of 2.39% on a capital and interest repayment basis.

 If you too have multiple incomes and are seeking a mortgage, then do not hesitate to get in touch to find out how the team at Enness can assist.